pantelitsaleonidou20/FL-Online-content-moderation/README.md

 The script preprocess_dataset.py contains the code used for preprocessing the tweet texts to prepare the data for the training task.

 # 3. Differential Private Federated Learing Simulation
-The script FL_scrip.py contains the code used for
+The script FL_scrip.py contains the code used for:

-a) splitting the preprocessed dataset to train and test sets
+1) splitting the preprocessed dataset to train and test sets

-b) distribute the train data to a number of clients -- simulate the federated train set
+2) distribute the train data to a number of clients -- simulate the federated train set

-c) prepare the settings for the DP-FL simulation
+3) prepare the settings for the DP-FL simulation

-d) execute the DP-FL training
+4) execute the DP-FL training

-f) evalaute the global model
+5) evalaute the global model

-For (c) and (d) we follow the following tensorflow federated tutorials:
+For (3) and (4) we follow the following tensorflow federated tutorials:
 1. https://www.tensorflow.org/federated/tutorials/federated_learning_for_image_classification (for Federated Learning simulation)
 2. https://www.tensorflow.org/federated/tutorials/federated_learning_with_differential_privacy (for Differential Privacy)